-1. NZ ISAF personnel are only authorised to search and detain a person in accordance with this card where Afghan National Security Forces (ANSF) are not present or reasonably available to do so.
-If an arrest and/or detention is effected by ANSF in the presence of ISAF personnel, then the individual is not considered to be an ISAF detained person and the provisions of this card do not apply.

-2. Authority to Detain.
-You are authorised to detain non-ISAF personnel if necessary for:

-- i.
-The defence of any personnel or property you are authorised to protect; - ii.
-The accomplishment of the mission.

-3. Detention Authority.
+- 1. NZFOR ISAF personnel are only authorised to search and detain a person in accordance with this card where Afghan National Security Forces (ANSF) are not present or reasonably available to do so.
+If an arrest and/or detention is effected by ANSF in the presence of ISAF personnel, then the individual is not considered to be an ISAF detained person and the provisions of this card do not apply. - 2.
+Authority to Detain.
+You are authorised to detain non-ISAF personnel if necessary for: - a.
+The defence of any personnel or property you are authorised to protect; - b.
+The accomplishment of the mission. - 3.
+Detention Authority.
 As soon as practicable after a detention has taken place, the decision to continue to detain must be considered by an appropriate ISAF Detention Authority.
-A Detention Authority includes a NZ Senior National Officer (SNO), a Provincial Reconstruction Team (PRT) Commander, Base Commander or a Patrol Commander.
+A Detention Authority includes a New Zealand SNO, a Provincial Reconstruction Team Commander, Base Commander and a Patrol Commander.